sam-gowland/growth_rates/quick_start_guide.md

 ## 3. Define variables on Sheet 2 of your data file.
+Be sure to include columns labeled "Well", "Sample", and "Media" and DO NOT include columns labeled "Assay", "Temperature", "Value", or "Experiment".

 In the sample column, use 'blank' for blank wells and 'drop' to ignore wells.